idris-j/neobank-fintech-mobile-app/README.md

 # Jeemo IO Mobile App

 Welcome to the Jeemo IO Mobile App!
-This application is designed to [briefly describe the purpose of your app, e.g., "provide users with seamless access to financial services, including mobile money transfers, payments, and more."]
+This application is a neobank in flutter.

 ## Features